borntofrappe/fullstack-d3/README.md

 ### Peripherals

-Beside the axis, included with a limited set of ticks, the group responsible for the peripherals includes two `<text />` elements to provide a label.
+Beside the axis, included with a limited set of ticks, the groups responsible for the peripherals include `<text>` elements to add a label.
+The two elements are sibling of the nodes created automatically by D3.

 ## 03 - Bar Charts